grmlin/gremlinjs-website/src/guides.md

 });
 ```

 The constructor is mandatory, but it can be an empty function of course.
-You don't have to do anything special in it, gremlin.js takes care of everything that has to be done to get the gremlin instance up and running.
+You don't have to do anything special in it, <span class="gremlinjs">gremlin.js</span> takes care of everything that has to be done to get the gremlin instance up and running.

 #### `instance properties`
 The instance properties argument has to be an object mixed into the `prototype` of the gremlin class.